1on1pt/MechaCar_Statistical_Analysis/README.md

 The two-sample t-test could be used for the overall 5-Star Safety Rating comparison.

-The multiple linear regression could be used to evaluate and compare the individual test types (frontal, side pole, side barrier, and rollover tests).
+The multiple linear regression could be used to evaluate and compare the overall 5-Star Rating and individual test types (frontal, side pole, side barrier, and rollover tests).

 #### Data to Run the Statistical Test